max8rr8/pxt-ev3-robot/README.md

 ## Getting sensors, motors and their data

+There are methods to get motor and sensor and their k passed to robot parameters Use that way to work with sensors and motors, use `robot.getMotor(Side.Left)` instead `motors.mediumB`

 You can get motor and it errorK (k\_\_\_\_Wheel) using methods getMotor and getMotorK

 ```ts